Subscribe to our Erlang Factory newsletter to receive the latest updates and news

 So if you feel like meeting up with Erlang geeks from all over the world, exchange knowledge, get new inspiration and boost your brain power, get ready for even bigger and better Erlang Factory 2013 in downtown San Francisco!

-The Conference offers two full days of presentations and discussions, with over 50 speakers between 21-22 March.
+The Conference offered two full days of presentations and discussions, with over 50 speakers between 21-22 March.

-Univeristy Courses take place on 18 - 20 March for University Courses (Erlang ExpressOTP and Riak) and the hands-on Raspberry Pi tutorial on 20 March
+Univeristy Courses took place on 18 - 20 March for University Courses (Erlang ExpressOTP and Riak) and the hands-on Raspberry Pi tutorial on 20 March

-This year Erlang Factory SF Bay Area is going to explore subjects crucial for the Gaming Industry, Social Networks, Messaging and Infrastructure.
+This year Erlang Factory SF Bay Area explored subjects crucial for the Gaming Industry, Social Networks, Messaging and Infrastructure.
 We'll discuss Big Data, the Neural Network, tools like RabbitMQ and we'll compare databases.

 ...and to mingle with our brainy speakers, including Loïc Hoguin, Noah Gift, Alexander Gounares, Geoff Cant, Garrett Smith and many more.